ricardobranco777/dedup/README.md

 ```
 Usage: ./dedup [OPTIONS] DIRECTORY...
-  -n, --dry-run   dry run, don't do anything stupid
+  -n, --dry-run           dry run
+  -x, --one-file-system   do not cross filesystems
   -q, --quiet             be quiet about it
       --version           print version and exit
 ```